vippsas/vipps-invoice-api/README.md

 ## Test users

 This test user can receive invoices, and approve, etc:
+Payment of invoices, both for Vipps Regninger and Vipps Faktura is not possible yet.

 | customerId | NIN (fødselsnummer) | MSISDN (phone number) | First name | Last name | Owner |
 | ---------- | ------------------- | --------------------- | ---------- | --------- | ----- |